 The Richard Kirschman Free Thought Fellowship supports the work of writers, filmmakers and radio/television journalists working in the area of free thought, particularly individuals dedicated to the separation of Church and State, atheism and agnosticism.

 - 2016 Rob Boston

-The Pamela Krasney Moral Courage Fellowship supports Mesa Refuge residents who are writing in the tradition of moral courage.
+The Pamela Krasney Moral Courage Fellowship supports Mesa Refuge residents whose writing shows moral courage.

 The Human Rights Center at UC Berkeley School of Law partners with the Mesa Refuge to create the Human rights Fellowship, in which fellows are selected to participate in a two-week writing retreat at Mesa Refuge.

 The Marion Weber Healing Arts Fellowship supports writers working as healing artists or in the healing arts fields.

 The Alice Dorrance Spiritual Writing Fellowship supports the interpretation of connections between our inner and outer worlds in all genres.